-- Have at least two members of staff on the shortlisting panel (gender balanced wherever possible). - Ideally, at least one member of staff should have attended a recruitment and selection course. - Ensure that all applications are treated confidentially. - The recruiting manager must ensure that applications are only circulated to those involved in the shortlisting process. - Assess each applicant objectively and consistently against the selection criteria listed in the person specification. - When shortlisting, assess each candidate in turn against the essential criteria, and then any desirable criteria, giving a score for each criteria. - Decide which criteria you will be using for shortlisting before you begin and the types of evidence that you will be looking for. - Some criteria may only be suitable for assessing at interview or test stage. - Ensure that the scoring for your candidates is consistent and fair.
+- Have at least two members of staff on the shortlisting panel.
+Ideally, at least one member of staff should have attended a recruitment and selection course. - Ensure that all applications are treated confidentially.

+The recruiting manager must ensure that applications are only circulated to those involved in the shortlisting process.
+Do not print out applications but work from the ATS portal to review the online applications wherever possible.
+If you have to print out applications, these must be kept secure and all copies, even the successful applicant, must be shredded at the end of the interview process. - Assess each applicant objectively and consistently against the selection criteria listed in the person specification.

+When shortlisting, assess each candidate in turn against the essential criteria, and then any desirable criteria, giving a score for each criteria. - Decide which criteria you will be using for shortlisting before you begin and the types of evidence that you will be looking for.

+Some criteria may only be suitable for assessing at interview or test stage.

+- Ensure that the scoring for your candidates is consistent and fair.
 Your shortlisted candidates should be those who scored the hightest; do not shortlist someone who scores lower than other non-shortlisted candidates and/or does not meet the essential criteria. - Ensure that all the shortlisted candidates fully meet the essential criteria.